JocysCom/ShellScripts/README.md

-# Transform script for XML configuration files.
+# Transform script for XML configuration files
----

 Visual Studio provides good way to manage configuration files for different environments for Web Application Projects.
 Visual Studio creates 3 files:
 1. _Web.config_ file, which contains shared properties for all environments.
 2. _Web.Debug.config_ file for use in developing environment (contains only transformation changes).